nucypher/taco-web/website/docs/Contributing.md

 ```
 This will launch a local server, available at `http://localhost:3000`.

-To release a new version of the documentations:
+To release a new version of the documentation:

 ```bash
 yarn run docusaurus docs:version 1.1.0